-The boreal forest stretches across almost half of Alaska, including the environs of its two largest cities as wellas hundreds of other population centers.
-Driven by recent warming summers, boreal fires appear to be increasing both in frequency and area burned, posing increasing risks to communities.
-Despite this trend, Alaskan fire research is incomplete, and many questions remain to be answered about fire drivers, risk, behavior, and impacts.
+The boreal forest stretches across almost half of Alaska, including the environs of its two largest cities as well as hundreds of other population centers.
+Boreal fires appear to be increasing both in frequency and area burned, posing increasing risks to communities.

 Goal 2: Enhance active fire characterization, spread prediction, and severity assessment in the boreal through improved remote sensing, short-term weather data, and field measurements.
 Researchers will conduct hyperspectral overflights of active fires over multiple years to obtain a robust set of fire behavior data, which will be used to refine and calibrate satellite data.
 They will then use the data to generate fire case studies, which they will evaluate to refine models of fire spread.
 At the same time, Boreal Fires scientists will improve assessment of fire severity by contrasting spectral indices (gathered as part of Goal 1) and field surveys of recent fires, including the key criteria of how much vegetation was consumed, how much duff remains, and how much mineral soil was exposed.
 Boreal Fires researchers are also producing more accurate maps of major wildfires using improved satellite sensing methods, and sharing these maps online.